-In order to be eligible for institutional recommendation for teacher certification, all teacher candidates (undergraduate and graduate) must
+In order to be eligible for institutional recommendation for teacher certification, all teacher candidates (undergraduate and graduate) must meet the following requirements:

-- 1. successfully complete program requirements - 2. attain a minimum cumulative GPA of 3.0 - 3. earn a minimum grade of B- in student teaching/clinical practice - 4. receive Harassment, Intimidation, and Bullying Prevention (HIB) training in accordance with NJ Bill No. 3466 - 5. meet the state hygiene/physiology requirement either through appropriate coursework or a health and physiology assessment - 6. pass the appropriate Content Knowledge or Subject Assessment exam relative to the desired certification area - submit an edTPA portfolio in the desired certification area.
+- 1. complete program requirements - 2. attain a minimum cumulative GPA of 3.0 - 3. earn a minimum grade of B- in clinical internship - 4. receive Harassment, Intimidation, and Bullying Prevention (HIB) training in accordance with NJ Bill No. 3466 - 5. meet the state hygiene/physiology requirement either through appropriate coursework or a health and physiology assessment - 6. pass the appropriate Content Knowledge or Subject Assessment exam relative to the desired certification area - 7. submit an edTPA portfolio in the desired certification area.
 Students applying for dual certification are required to submit only one edTPA portfolio in either of the selected areas.
-No cut score has been established for the 2018-2019 academic year; however, submission of a completed portfolio is required for all students seeking NJDOE licensure.
+Passing scores are required for all students seeking NJDOE licensure.